 This was a decided intellectual step up from my first favorite Red, Johnny Bench, then in the waning years of his career.
 The first time I attended a Reds game, I was five years old, and assumed matching age to number dictated when to applaud.
-This became increasingly frustrating as I got older and still dragged an aging Johnny with me in my heart, because by then I was reading between Beverly Clearly books innings and occasionally asking my father to accompany me from the green seats to the mean world of the Riverfront concourse, which was often the signal for the Reds to do something exciting.
+This became increasingly frustrating as I got older and still dragged an aging Johnny with me in my heart, because by then I was reading Beverly Cleary books between innings and occasionally asking my father to accompany me from the green seats to the mean streets of the Riverfront concourse, which was often the signal for the Reds to do something exciting.
 Then there was Todd Benzinger because he was cute.
 Then Sean Casey because he is Sean Casey.

 How does this phenomenon kick in when teams aren’t a factor?
 Having lived in Daytona Beach, I used to ask NASCAR fans how they came to back their favorite drivers, and the answer was often something along the lines of, “Well, I like Tony because he BLLLAUUURRRRGGGHHH,” because this person was in Daytona Beach, and what people mostly do in Daytona Beach is vomit in inconvenient places.

 So your favorite player probably says a lot more about you than it does about him.
 Otherwise, how would anyone know how old you were?

 Proud aunt Mary Beth Ellis is a freelance writer and college teacher who lives in Cincinnati, OH.
 Her home site, BlondeChampagne.com, has existed in at least some form since 2003, and Mary Beth has been a regular columnist with one publication or another from the age of 16.
 Her first book, Drink to the Lasses, was published in 2006.
 She currently teaches college, runs personal wine tastings, gives literary readings, and stares into the middle distance.